Anomaly detection using data depth: multivariate case: Motivation

 with $l_1,h_1,...,l_d,h_d$ being lower and upper validation bounds (calibrated using $\bmX_{tr}$) for each axis and $\overline{H}_{j,a} = \{\bmy\in\mathbb{R}^d\,|\,\bmy^\top\bme_j\leq a\}$, $\underline{H}_{j,b} = \{\bmy\in\mathbb{R}^d\,|\,\bmy^\top\bme_j\geq b\}$ where $\bme_j$ is the orthant of the $j$th axis.
 The fourth anomaly (red cross) remains invisible for rule~\eqref{equ:rulebox}.

 Obviously, this fourth anomaly can be identified using rule based on Mahalanobis depth $D^{\text{Mah}}$, defined later by~\eqref{equ:depthMah}

-where $t_{\text{Mah},\bmX_{tr}}$ is chosen based on $\bmX_{tr}(=0.075)$ in a way that the Mahalanobis depth contour exactly fits the variable-wise validation bounds.
+where $t_{\text{Mah},\bmX_{tr}}$ is chosen based on $\bmX_{tr}(=0.075)$ in a way that the Mahalanobis depth contour is largest not to exceed the variable-wise validation bounds.
 While rule~\eqref{equ:Mahdepth} easily identifies all present anomalies, two aspects shall be taken into account: (i) the training data does not contain anomalies itself and (ii) is large (especially when compared to $d$).

 In the beginning of the production process---the phase where diagnostic is particularly important---not many observations are available, but anomalies should still be identified among them; similar situation occurs when produced items are time/resources consuming and are not produced very often.
 To simulate this situation, regard Figure~\ref{fig:intro}, right.
 Here, the training data set contains $25$ observations: $19$ being generated from Gaussian distribution (gray dots), $4$ former normal observations (green dots), and the same four anomalies (red pluses and cross).
 Rule~\eqref{equ:Mahdepth} (with the same threshold $t_{\text{Mah},\bmX_{tr}}$ as before provides misleading ellipse (solid black line) that classifies all anomalies as normal observations.
 When employing a rule based on projection depth defined later by~\eqref{equ:depthPrj} instead (denoted in blue dashed line), \textit{i.e.},